-Next, we note that our results hold for such activation that can approximate leaky-ReLU.
-Below are some examples (assumed continuous, see also the examples shown in Figure \ref{fig:activation}). \begin{itemize} \item[1)] Piecewise linear/smooth functions that have at least one strictly increasing or decreasing breakpoint.
-In other words, leaky-ReLU is (almost) a part of these functions.
-For example $\sigma(x) = \max(x^3-1,x)$. \item[2)] Unbounded functions that have two asymptotic lines with different nonzero slopes, such as $\sigma(x) = x + \ln(1+e^x)$. \end{itemize} Of course, these functions are not necessary to monotone.
-If we only want the approximation results (without the homeomorphism preserving), non-monotone activations such as $\sigma(x) = \max(x^2-1,x)$ could handle the main results.
-Reviewing our proofs, the essential property of $\sigma$ is: $\sigma$-networks with width one can universally approximate monotone functions on any bounded interval.
-Our construction shows that leaky-ReLU satisfies this condition and ReLU does not.
-However, we don't know the answer for more general activations (except the above mentioned examples) such as $\sigma(x) = \tanh(x), \ln(1+e^x), \sin(x), x^2$ and $\text{ReLU}^2(x)$.
+Next, we note that our results hold for activation functions that can approximate leaky ReLU functions.
+Below are some examples (they are assumed to be continuous; see also the examples shown in Figure \ref{fig:activation}). \begin{itemize} \item[1)] PL/smooth functions that have at least one strictly increasing or decreasing breakpoint.
+In other words, leaky-ReLU is (almost) one of these functions.
+For example, $\sigma(x) = \max(x^3-1,x)$. \item[2)] Unbounded functions that have two asymptotic lines with different nonzero slopes, such as $\sigma(x) = x + \ln(1+e^x)$. \end{itemize} Of course, it is not necessary for these functions to be monotonic.
+If we only want the approximation results (without the homeomorphism-preserving property), nonmonotonic activation functions, such as $\sigma(x) = \max(x^2-1,x)$, can satisfy the main results.
+Our proofs show that it is essential that $\sigma$-networks with widths of one can universally approximate monotone functions on any bounded interval.
+Our construction shows that leaky ReLU satisfies this condition and that ReLU does not.
+However, we do not know the answer for more general activation functions (except the abovementioned examples), such as $\sigma(x) = \tanh(x), \ln(1+e^x), \sin(x), x^2$ and $\text{ReLU}^2(x)$.